SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-and-when-not-to-use-email/rule.md

   url: https://ssw.com.au/people/adam-cogan
 - title: Cameron Shaw
   url: https://ssw.com.au/people/cameron-shaw
-related: []
+related:
+- do-a-retrospective
 redirects: []

 ---

 As all these rules indicate, email can either be a blessing or a curse.
 One of the most deadly of all the potential curses of email is when people choose to use email when it is just not the right tool for that particular task.
-Absolutely avoid email in the following situations:
+Absolutely avoid email (at least until you after talk to the other person) in the following situations:

 <!--endintro-->

-1. When you want to discuss an issue and
-       **make a decision**
+1. When you want to discuss an issue and **make a decision**
-2. When you are
-       **dealing with a 'delicate' problem**
+2. When you are **dealing with a 'delicate' problem**

 ![Figures: a Meta Group survey found that 81% of respondents preferred the phone above email to build relationships, but 80% preferred email generally](MetaGroupPhoneOverEmail.gif)

 ### Making a Decision

 If you want to make a decision, asking for opinions via email is the best way to ensure one isn't made.
 Email discussions get off-topic, lose track, and generally go nowhere, with every email ending with "Yes, but what about..." or "Just my 2c".
 This leads to a lot of time-wasting.